 Mental Competency: Must not be adjudged incapacitated by any court of law.

-Felony Convictions: Can not vote while confined under a sentence of imprisonment, while on probation or parole after the conviction of a felony, after conviction of a felony or misdemeanor connected with voting or the right of suffrage
+Felony Convictions: Cannot vote while in prison, while on probation or parole after the conviction of a felony, cannot have been convicted of a felony or misdemeanor connected with voting

 OBTAINING A VOTER REGISTRATION FORM

 Online: Mississippi voter registration form

 In person: Voters can register at any of the following locations: